garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 ### Step 1: Creating a Workspace Database

 1. Go to **[Xata Dashboard](https://app.xata.io/workspaces)**.
-2. If you havn't created any database then the dashbaord will automatically prompt you make a new database, but if you have completed the initial setup then you just need to click on **Add database**.
+2. If you haven't created a database, the dashboard will automatically prompt you to create one, but if you have completed the initial setup, you need to click on **Add Database**.
 3. Enter the database **Name**, choose the **Region** and enable the **Enable direct access to Postgres** option.
-4. Click on **Create** and your Database will be created and will show up on your dashboard.
+4. Click on **Create**, and your Database will be created and shown on your dashboard.

 ![Xata Database creation](../../.gitbook/assets/xata-db-creation.png)

 ### Step 2: Creating the API Key

-First you need to get the API access key so that we can connect to the database:
+First, you need to get the API access key so that we can connect to the Database:

 1. Go to **[Xata Account Settings](https://app.xata.io/settings)**.
 2. In the **Personal API keys** section, click on **Add a key** and enter the name of the key.